A partnership founded by The Evergreen State College and the WA Department of Corrections

 - Prairie Plant Conservation partners (including Whidbey-Camano Land Trust, Friends of Puget Prairies, and Pacific Rim Institute for Environmental Stewardship)

 Each of these organizations collaborates closely with SPP on one or more programs and adds to our expertise, funding resources, connections to the community, and the reach of our programs.

 SPP also works with numerous smaller community and conservation organizations: local humane societies that partner on prison dog programs; sheriff’s offices that provide unclaimed bikes for bicycle restoration programs; food banks that accept prison-grown produce; university extension offices that provide training and certification, and volunteer groups that work with SPP on achieving conservation goals.

 For our education and evaluation programming, we partner with numerous individuals and institutions.
 We welcome guest lecturers from numerous colleges, universities, land management agencies, conservation organizations, and small businesses (see a partial list).
-Our evaluations work has called on the expertise and input of faculty and researchers from University of Washington, Washington State University, University of Utah, and Claremont Graduate University.
+Our evaluations work has called on the expertise and input of faculty and researchers from University of Washington, Washington State University, University of Utah, and University of Denver.